Our 2019 Brunch event was held on Sunday, November 3, 2019 from 11am to 2pm

 Ben Stecher, a writer, speaker, advocate and consultant on neurodegenerative

-is our dedication and commitment to raising money to fund groundbreaking
+We have a dedication and commitment to raising money to fund groundbreaking

 the Parkinson’s Research Excellence Fund at the Edmond J Safra Program in PD,